2015 Kumanovo clashes

-A shootout which erupted during a raid between the Macedonian police and an armed group identifying itself as the National Liberation Army (NLA) occurred on 9 May 2015 in the northern Macedonian town of Kumanovo.
-During the shootings, eight Macedonian policemen and 10 of the militants were killed, while 37 officers were wounded and hospitalized.
-The shooting ended on 10 May 2015, in an operation by the Macedonian police and armed forces, in which 28 men were arrested and charged with terrorism-related charges by the Macedonian authorities.
+A series of shootouts erupted during a raid between the Macedonian police and an armed group identifying itself as the National Liberation Army (NLA).
+They began on 9 May 2015 in the northern Macedonian town of Kumanovo, and ended the following day on 10 May.
+During the shootings, 8 Macedonian policemen and 10 of the militants were killed, while 37 officers were wounded and hospitalized.
+The shooting ended on 10 May 2015, in an operation by the Macedonian police, in which 30 militants were arrested and charged with terrorism-related charges by the Macedonian authorities.

-Prelude
+Background

-The event took place during a deep political crisis in the Republic of Macedonia, dating back to the 2014 general elections.
-The main opposition party, the Social Democratic Union of Macedonia (SDSM), has been making allegations on electoral fraud, denounced the conservative VMRO-DPMNE's party victory and has boycotted the Assembly since.
+In 2001, there was an armed conflict between Macedonian authorities and the National Liberation Army (NLA), during which Kumanovo Municipality became a battlefield from May until August, when the Ohrid agreement was signed.
+Since then, however, NLA splinter groups opposed to the ceasefire have sporadically engaged in violence against the Macedonian security forces and government, including attacks against a government building in 2007 and 2014.
+The latter occurred parallel to a deep political crisis in the Republic of Macedonia, dating back to the 2014 general elections.
+The main opposition party, the Social Democratic Union of Macedonia (SDSM), had been making allegations of electoral fraud, denounced the conservative VMRO-DPMNE's party victory and had boycotted the Assembly since.
 Since early 2015, the Social Democratic leader, Zoran Zaev, came into possession of mass illegal wire-tap recordings allegedly orchestrated by Prime Minister Nikola Gruevski.
 Zaev started releasing the so-called information "bombs," a series of wire-tapped conversations between the conservative government officials, most of them including Macedonia's Prime Minister Nikola Gruevski.
 In doing so, he has made allegations that Gruevski has ordered the wire-tapping of some 20,000 Macedonian citizens and having control over the court system in Macedonia.

-In October 2014, the building of the Macedonian government was attacked by two projectiles likely to have been fired from an RPG launcher.
-Around one week after the attack, a letter arrived at the Macedonian Albanian-language television station Alsat-M signed by a group claiming ties with the dissolved NLA taking responsibility for the attack.
-The NLA was also the main player in the 2001 insurgency in Macedonia.
-The document said that the Macedonian government is running a pro-Russian ideology, and that the NLA demands Macedonia join the European Union and NATO by all means.

-On 21 April 2015, a police watchtower at the border between Macedonia and Kosovo, in the mountain village of Gošince, was attacked by 40 heavily armed terrorists wearing uniforms who came from Kosovo.

-On 3 May 2015, the headquarters of the largest ethnic Albanian party in the Republic of Macedonia, the Democratic Union for Integration (DUI), was attacked with a hand grenade.
-There were no casualties, and no suspects.
-It was suspected that the attack was due to rising criticism of the DUI party among ethnic Albanians due to alleged close ties with the governing conservative party.

-The opposition accused the government of allegedly trying to cover-up the death of a man in 2011 and a journalist in 2013, which was followed-up by violent protests against alleged police brutality on 5 May 2015.
-Officials said that 38 policemen were injured.